-Who’s using it: Bank of America, Fidelity Investments, Vanguard
+Who’s using it: Bank of America, Fidelity Investments and Vanguard

 What they do: Carbonite offers cloud and data protection that includes advanced backup, rapid recovery and anywhere access for businesses or individuals.

-Who’s using it: RE/MAX Professionals Realty, Winn Brown Law Firm, Watertown Dental
+Who’s using it: RE/MAX Professionals Realty, Winn Brown Law Firm and Watertown Dental

 What they do: Nanigans provides advertising automation software that powers some of the world’s top in-house performance marketing teams.

-Who’s using it: Rue La La, Wayfair, Zynga
+Who’s using it: Rue La La, Wayfair and Zynga

 What they do: Patheer is a skills development platform that helps organizations leverage data analytics to deliver an insight into their employees' current skills, gaps, possibilities and aspirations.